owainlewis/java-http-clj/README.md

 ### Async Requests

 There are async implementations of all core HTTP methods.

-When using the Async client, you can provide an optional callback and an optional error handler.
+When using the async client, you can provide an optional callback and an optional error handler.

 ```clojure
 ;; With callback